nikkilocke/CodeFirstWebFramework/contentFiles/Documentation.md

 |{{{*variable*}}}|Having replaced *variable*, html quotes it, so that html special characters are rendered as expected.
 For example if the variable contains `<B>`, it appears in the rendered html page as is, instead of turning on bold print.|
 |// {{*mustache*}}|Is replaced by {{*mustache*}}.
 This is so you can hide mustache in a comment in javascript files to avoid apparent syntax errors.|
 |'!{{*mustache*}}'|Is replaced by {{*mustache*}}.
 This is so you can hide mustache in a string in javascript files to avoid apparent syntax errors.|

+The `default.tmpl` file provided with CodeFirstWebFramework uses the include tag above to include the file `default.inc`.
+This file is empty by default, but if you provide one in your application folder, it will be included.
+This is useful if you want to use the default template provided, but want to add additional script, or load css or js files, in all your web pages.

 ## Database class